92green/react-entity-editor/README.md

 />
 ```

-Then in your form you will get access to a set of new props from Entity Editor.
+Then your form you will get access to a set of new props from Entity Editor.
 See [examples/src](/examples/src) for examples.
 Both the `basic` and `router` examples are
  currently in the middle of development but their code should give an indication on how to use them.